brianhigh/brfss/sql_examples.md

 This is a demo of some basic SQL `SELECT` queries using BRFSS data from: http://www.cdc.gov/brfss/.

-We have downloaded the data for each respondent for the years 2017 through 2021.
+We have downloaded the data for each respondent for the years 2012 through 2021.

-This dataset has 2,146,371 rows and 358 columns.
+This dataset has 4,506,254 rows and 359 columns.

 This dataset will be too large to fit in RAM memory for most desktop and laptop computers.

 Instead, we have [exported](download_brfss_into_duckdb.R) the data into a DuckDB database file.
+This allows access to just the data we need without loading all of it into memory at once.

 The CDC has provided a [codebook](https://www.cdc.gov/brfss/annual_data/2021/pdf/codebook21_llcp-v2-508.pdf)